Little Rascals day care sexual abuse trial: Accusation

-The Little Rascals Day Care Center was managed by Betsy Kelly, with help from her part-time plumber and golf pro husband, Bob.
+The Little Rascals Day Care Center was managed by Betsy Kelly, with help from her husband, Bob.
 In January 1989, a parent accused Bob Kelly of abusing her son at Little Rascals.
 The allegations were investigated by police officer Brenda Toppin and members of the Department of Social Services.
 In February, three additional children made accusations, and Kelly was arrested in April 1989, charged with child sexual abuse.
 The police department suggested to local parents that they have their children assessed for possible abuse, and provided a list of recommended therapists.
 After repeated questioning by police and their parents, a small number of children made disclosures of abuse; other children made disclosures only after long periods of therapy, some lasting as much as ten months.
 Ultimately a total of 90 children made allegations of physical and sexual abuse, which was claimed to have occurred between September and December 1988.
 The allegations were made against dozens of people in the town, but ultimately seven were arrested: Bob Kelly in April and six others in September 1989.
 These included Betsy Kelly; the day care facilities' cook (Dawn Wilson) and two teachers (Robin Byrum and Shelly Stone); Scott Privott, the son of a local judge, owner of a video store and personal friend of Bob Kelly; and Darlene Harris, who managed a nearby Head Start Program facility.